MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.56.md

 *A. Migratory Game Bird Hunting.* We allow hunting of duck and goose on designated areas of the refuge in accordance with State regulations and subject to the following conditions:

-1. Only hunters 15 years of age and younger are allowed to participate in the Youth Waterfowl Hunt.
-Youths must be accompanied by an adult 21 years of age or older.
+1. Only hunters age 17 or younger are allowed to participate in the Youth Waterfowl Hunt.
+Youths must be accompanied by an adult age 21 or older.

+2. Youth must obtain a refuge waterfowl hunting permit using the Waterfowl Lottery Application (FWS Form 3-2355).
+All youth hunting waterfowl must do so from designated blinds.

-2. Blinds, decoys, and other personal property must be removed at the end of each day's hunt (see § 27.93 of this chapter).
+3. Blinds, decoys, and other personal property must be removed at the end of each day's hunt (see § 27.93 of this chapter).

-3. Vehicles are restricted to designated public use roads and designated parking areas.
+4. Vehicles are restricted to designated public use roads and designated parking areas.

-4. We prohibit dogs on the refuge, except for hunting dogs engaged in authorized hunting activities, and under the immediate control of a licensed hunter (see § 26.21(b) of this chapter).
+5. We prohibit dogs on the refuge, except for hunting dogs engaged in authorized hunting activities, and under the immediate control of a licensed hunter (see § 26.21(b) of this chapter).

-5. You may possess only approved nontoxic shells for hunting during the early September Goose Hunt and the Youth Duck Hunt.
+6. You may possess only approved nontoxic shells for hunting during the early September Goose Hunt and the Youth Duck Hunt.

-6. Open fires are not allowed.
+7. Open fires are not allowed.

-7. Waterfowl and goose permit (name only) hunters must check back to the refuge check station prior to leaving the refuge and submit a Migratory Bird Hunt Report (FWS Form 3-2361).
+8. Waterfowl and goose permit hunters are required to check in and out at the Hunter Check Station (refuge office), which is open from 11/2 hours before legal hunting hours to 8 a.m. and from 11 a.m. to 1 p.m.
+We prohibit hunting after 12 p.m. (noon).

-8. Goose hunters are required to space themselves no less than 200 yards apart from each other during the early September Goose Hunt.
+9. Goose hunters are required to space themselves no less than 200 yards apart from each other during the early September Goose Hunt.

-9. No overnight camping or after-hours parking is allowed on the refuge.
+10. No overnight camping or after-hours parking is allowed on the refuge.

-10. No hunting is allowed from refuge structures, observation blinds, boardwalks, or similar structures.
+11. No hunting is allowed from refuge structures, observation blinds, boardwalks, or similar structures.

-11. Persons may only use (discharge) firearms in accordance with refuge regulations (see § 27.42 of this chapter and refuge-specific regulations in this part 32).
+12. Persons may only use (discharge) firearms in accordance with refuge regulations (see § 27.42 of this chapter and refuge-specific regulations in this part 32).

 *B. Upland Game Hunting.* [Reserved]